kerdl/wifu/CFG-DOC.md

 # Config documentation
-If you want a little more from this app, you can adjust the config file, referencing to this documentation.
+If you want a little more from this app, you can adjust the config file, referring to this documentation.

 # `ping`